bizlinsolutions/litecrm/README.md

 # LiteCRM

 A comprehensive Customer Relationship Management (CRM) system built with Next.js, TypeScript, MongoDB, and Express.js.
-Designed as a modular plugin that can be easily deployed and integrated into existing applications.
+Features a separated API architecture with a standalone Express.js backend and Next.js frontend, packaged as a single application.

 ## 🚀 Features